-128 years ago, the State of Washington became the 42nd state to join Union.
+128 years ago, the State of Washington became the 42nd state to join the Union.
 Check out the Washington State Historical Society website for more information and find out how a forgotten signature delayed Washington from becoming a state…oops.
 Over the years, many great children’s chapter books have been set in the State of Washington; visit Tacoma Public Library to check them out.

 Check out these children's chapter books set in Washington State, from Tacoma Public Library.